-- Advising on procedures and nominations for the Queen’s Award for Voluntary Service, the Queen’s Award for Enterprise, or the Elizabeth Cross.
+- Advising on procedures and nominations for The King’s Award for Voluntary Service, The King’s Award for Enterprise, or The Elizabeth Cross.

 - Giving advice on how any member of the public can nominate a friend or colleague for a national honour; offering advice on the completion of the forms and supporting the honours nomination when referred back to the Lord-Lieutenant for comment.

-- Presiding over Citizenship Ceremonies at County Hall in Kingston to welcome new UK citizens resident in Surrey.
+- Presiding over Citizenship Ceremonies to welcome new UK citizens resident in Surrey.